Frankdiazw/School-District-Analysis/README.md

 ## Overview of the school district analysis
 In this analysis, the main goal is to standardize all test data for analysis, reporting, and presentation to provide insight into performance patterns and trends.
 All of this to guide the school board in adjusting school budgets.
 During the analysis it will be possible to observe data frames with the student's name, math and reading scores, along with the allocated budget; all this calculated with the pandas library and NumPy library to guarantee a better analysis towards the school board.
 However, for this challenge, it is believed that there was academic dishonesty in the "students_complete.csv" file by Thomas High School in the ninth grade.
-To verify this, the results for Reading and Math will be changed to "NaN" and the analysis will be performed again to analyze the impact of the scores.
+To verify this, the results for Reading and Math will be changed to "NaN" and the analysis will be performed again to analyze the impact of the "corrupted" scores.

 ## Results
 For this analysis, the student had to carry out the previous work called "PyCity Schools" to begin to carry out the challenge of this module.